microsoft/ML-For-Beginners/NLP/1-Introduction-to-NLP/README.md

 ## Introduction

-This lesson covers a brief history and important concepts of *Computational Linguistics* focusing on *Natural Language Processing*.
 NLP, as it is commonly known, is one of the best-known areas where machine learning has been applied and used in production software.

 ✅ Can you think of software that you use every day that probably has some NLP embedded?
 What about your word processing programs or mobile apps that you use regularly?